 “If you took me apart, each bit of me would be a commodity.
-Each of those things have been made by different people in lots of different places.
+Each of those things has been made by different people in lots of different places.
 That’s an awful lot of work isn’t it?”
 MoCC Guide Mikayla on how she values herself.

 The idea of MoCC Guide Mikayla arrived with us in February 2015.
 A friend of mine had been given a My Friend Cayla doll at a corporate IT event she was working for.
 ‘I’ve got just the thing for your museum!’ she said.
-What could be a better face of contemporary commodity culture than an internet connected ‘smart’ doll?
+What could be a better face for a critical investigation into contemporary commodity culture than an internet connected ‘smart’ doll?

 We started the phone app to power her up, and then spent the best part of an hour trying to talk with her.
-Irritatingly glitchy and slow, we tested inappropriate phrases and talked over her head.
+Irritatingly glitchy and slow, we tested inappropriate phrases, and talked over her head.
 She sang songs and offered us games to play.
-Eventually, with advice from her 16 year old daughter, we bent our thoughts and words to My Friend Cayla’s logic – conducting a halting conversation about clothes, looking nice, Disney Princesses and pink things.
+Eventually, with advice from my friend’s 16 year old daughter, we bent our thoughts and words to My Friend Cayla’s logic – conducting a halting conversation about clothes, looking nice, Disney Princesses and pink things.

 Designed especially for 7 year old girls to access the internet ‘safely’, My Friend Cayla Doll is ostensibly a blue tooth speaker and microphone that works off an app that you download onto your smart phone or tablet.
 She has a quiet voice, made for intimate chats with children in their homes.
 There is a structured database of responses to potential questions the designers think a girl-child of around 7 might ask.
 If your question isn’t in her database, she can search on Wikipedia.
-She is also scripted to ask children questions about themselves and what they like doing, including their names, parent’s names, where they live, and go to school.
+She is also scripted to ask children questions about themselves and what they like doing, encouraging conversation around their names, parent’s names, where they live, and go to school.

-As a level 1 blue tooth device there is no pin code to pair the doll with the phone, and almost immediately after My Friend Cayla was released onto the market, people were hacking her.
+As a level 1 blue tooth device there is no pin code to pair the doll with the phone, and almost immediately after My Friend Cayla Doll was released onto the market, people were hacking her.
 Like many of the current swathe of internet connected toys, the security around accessing the object is very low.
-Earlier this year, someone even used her as a way to open a ‘smart’ lock on their front door.
+Earlier this year, someone even used the doll as a way to open a ‘smart’ lock on a front door.
 The safety aspect of My Friend Cayla Doll referred to by the marketing rhetoric, applies chiefly to the restricted internet access she enables.
 This seems to be managed through a long list of banned words that she is not allowed to search for – including ‘buddha’ and ‘gay marriage’.
 The potential to make this into a critically provocative device was irresistable.

 The prototype, re-purposed MoCC Guide Mikayla had her first outing at our Free Market prototyping event at Furtherfield in July 2015.
 Technologist Gareth Foote and myself attempted a radical cut and reconfiguration of her original script.
 We made her self aware.
 She began to talk about who made her, what she was made from, and how she felt about the condition of almost ubiquitous digital connectivity we increasingly live in.
-I had a lot of fun dreaming new words for her.
+I had a lot of fun dreaming new word scripts for her.
 Making her differently smart.
 Ian did research on component parts and their provenance, but I still couldn’t help put in statements about ponies and skateboarding.
 It was impossible to resist the personality of the object.
 Her styled eyebrows, long golden locks and open expression, means that the ‘play’ of the world we enter with her is the comedy strategy well-loved by Hollywood, the good looking and intelligent blonde.
 After all, what could be more surprising?

-At Furtherfield Gallery we hooked MoCC Guide Mikayla up to the external speaker system, and used the sound of her voice to entice people into participation with the outdoor event.
+At the Free Market at Furtherfield Gallery we hooked MoCC Guide Mikayla up to the external speaker system, and used the sound of her voice to entice people into participation with the outdoor event.
 Even though she was still incredibly glitchy, visitors spent a long time trying to get some sense out of her.
-She prompted wide ranging conversations on the magnetic quality of of such objects.
+She prompted wide ranging conversations on the charismatic quality of of such objects.
 Young people were the most cuttingly observant.
 ‘Why do mad scientists always make creepy dolls like that to scare children?’ one said.
 But they still hung around, telling her she was ‘dumb’ whilst insisting that she answer them.